 What do you trust them with?

-Once you have someone you trust, what is it, exactly, you give them?
+Once you have someone you trust, what, exactly, do you give them?

 The ideal solution is to give them access to exactly one thing — one account or one encrypted file — in which you either automatically or periodically keep your information up-to-date.